HarsukritP/Findr/README.md

 # 🔍 Findr – AI-Powered Hackathon Team Formation

 **Findr** is a smart matchmaking platform built for hackers, by hackers.
 Whether you're looking to form the perfect team before a hackathon or discover last-minute teammates who complement your skills, Findr uses AI to help you build, match, and win.

+This was used to compete in GenAI Genesis 2025 Hackathon.
+Our team consisted of HarsukritP, Vishnu123vis, JaedonVisva VivaanChugh

 ## 🚀 How It Works